Map skills are an essential outdoor skill. Here's a successful method for teaching your kids map reading skills.

 Using Lego, build up a hill shape.

-Ask your child to draw onto paper the outline shape of each layer by looking down from above the hill.
+Ask your child to draw the outline shape of each layer on paper by looking down from above the hill.

 Show how the contour lines on the map equate to the outline of each layer of bricks, and they should see that's precisely what they drew.